xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 |                                   | - corpus analysis               |
 |                                   | - everything else               |

+Table: Common uses of Python and Shell languages.

 We chose *Python* among other excellent choices (like *R* and *Haskell*) for several reasons.
 First, *Python* is popular.
 According to the TIOBE language popularity index, *Python* holds roughly 3.6% of the market, trailing only